-Brilliant Bairstow, the all round star
+Brilliant Bairstow, the all-round star

 Jonny Bairstow has achieved impressive and varied success through a storied career which shows no signs of slowing.
 A two-time Championship title and Ashes winner with Yorkshire and England, he was also part of our nation’s glorious World Cup triumph in 2019.

-He crashed a 77-ball century against New Zealand at Trent Bridge on the way to a final day, match-winning 136.
+In the summer of 2022, he crashed a 77-ball century against New Zealand at Trent Bridge on the way to a final day, match-winning 136.
 It was England’s second fastest hundred ever in that format.

 Bairstow, the Bradford-born son of the late, great David, is a sporting natural.
 He also excelled in hockey and rugby union – one of his big passions – for St Peter’s School in York and was on Leeds United’s junior programme.